High-dimensional Newey-Powell Test Via Approximate Message Passing

 \fontsize{12}{11.5pt plus.8pt minus.6pt}\selectfont

-\begin{quotation} {\it Abstract:} Homoscedastic regression error is a common assumption in many high-dimensional regression models and theories.
-Although heteroscedastic error commonly exists in real-world datasets, testing heteroscedasticity remains largely underexplored under high-dimensional settings.
-We consider the heteroscedasticity test proposed in \citet{newey1987asymmetric}, whose asymptotic theory has been well-established for the low-dimensional setting.
-We show that the Newey-Powell test can be developed for high-dimensional data.
-For asymptotic theory, we consider the setting where the number of dimensions grows with the sample size at a linear rate.
-The asymptotic analysis for the test statistic utilizes the Approximate Message Passing (AMP) algorithm, from which we obtain the limiting distribution of the test.
-The numerical performance of the test is investigated through an extensive simulation study.
-As real-data applications, we present the analysis based on ``international economic growth" data \citep{belloni2011inference}, which is found to be homoscedastic, and ``supermarket" data \citep{lan2016testing}, which is found to be heteroscedastic. \\ {\it Key words and phrases:} Heteroscedasticity, hypothesis testing, high-dimensional regression, approximate message passing, expectile regression
+\begin{quotation} {\it Abstract:} \tcr{We propose a high-dimensional extension of the heteroscedasticity test proposed in \citet{newey1987asymmetric}.
+Our test is based on expectile regression in the proportional asymptotic regime where $n/p \to \delta \in (0,1]$.
+The asymptotic analysis of the test statistic uses the Approximate Message Passing (AMP) algorithm, from which we obtain the limiting distribution of the test and establish its asymptotic power.
+The numerical performance of the test is validated through an extensive simulation study.
+As real-data applications, we present the analysis based on ``international economic growth" data \citep{belloni2011inference}, which is found to be homoscedastic, and ``supermarket" data \citep{lan2016testing}, which is found to be heteroscedastic.} \\ {\it Key words and phrases:} Heteroscedasticity, hypothesis testing, high-dimensional regression, approximate message passing, expectile regression

 \end{quotation}

 \thefigure{\arabic{figure}} \thetable{\arabic{table}}

 {\thesection.\arabic{equation}}